 Using LLM-powered approaches could raise certain concerns, including low transparency, lack of control, and issues of trust [28].
 To determine if the performance of the LLM impacts CFlow's effectiveness, we conducted a comparative study assessing the accuracy and reliability of our approach, against human judgment.
-Specifically, we analyzed how well the LLM (GPT-3.5-turbo1) used in CFlow identifies issues within code samples (details in Section 3.3.3).
-We did not evaluate the other LLM-powered component in CFlow, CodeBERT, as its efficacy has been extensively studied and validated in previous research[13, 32, 57].
+Specifically, we analyzed how well the LLM (GPT-3.5-turbo2) used in CFlow identifies issues within code samples (details in Section 3.3.3).
+We did not evaluate the other LLM-powered component in CFlow, CodeBERT, as its efficacy has been extensively studied and validated in previous research[13, 32, 56], including tasks on automated program repair, program clustering, and software defect prediction.